 - History of Internet Is Series of Opportunities Missed, states James Surowiecki at The New Yorker.
 Now it appears that history's lessons have "been learned too well," he adds--companies feel they have to jump on every possible opportunity:

 The major record labels let Apple take over the digital-music business; Blockbuster refused to buy Netflix for a mere fifty million dollars; Excite turned down the chance to acquire Google for less than a million dollars.
 Time and again, businesses with seemingly dicey prospects have ended up becoming huge successes, and price tags that once seemed absurd have turned out to be bargains.
 But big companies have learned their lesson: these days, they're positively obsessed with not missing the next big thing, and are willing to shell out huge sums of money in order to insure that they don’t.

-networking companies like Twitter and Facebook trade at around 40 times
+- Standards for Calculating Value Are Problematic, adds Steve Henn at Marketplace.
+In Silicon Valley, he explains, social networking companies like Twitter and Facebook trade at around 40 times their current revenue:

 Apply that equation to Apple and that company's suddenly worth $2.4 trillion, instead of its current market cap of $290 billion.
 Do Twitter math on Exxon--$11 trillion instead of the paltry $390 billion it's actually worth today.
 O.K., I know there are probably 3.7 billion reasons you can't compare Twitter to Exxon Mobile.
 But let's just say for Kliener Perkins' $150 million investment to pay off, Twitter will have to grow exponentially for years.